Joy-less/Embers/Source/Embers/Documentation.md

 object.object_id
 	Returns an integer to uniquely identify the given object.

+object.methods
+	Returns an array containing a symbol for the name of each method in a given object.

 instance.attr_reader(instance_variable_name)
 	Creates an instance method called "{the given name}" which returns the given instance variable.